Diego-Luiz/URLYZER/README.md

 The parameter ```--insecure``` is needed because of the parameter ```DEBUG``` setted as```False```.

 ### > How URLYZER works
-According to the URL string put in the _home page_ the site analyzes it and classifies as benign or malicious, putting a web page according to the classification.
-In the respective page you can come back to the start or go ahead and access the website related to the input URL.
+According to the URL string put in the _home page_ the site analyzes and classifies it as benign or malicious, putting a web page according to the classification.
+In the respective page you can come back to the start or go ahead and access the website related to the input.

 #### Observation ⚠️
-If your choice was to access the website represented by the URL, URLYZER will try to access a website with that **exactly URL string given**.
+If your choice was to access the website represented by the URL, URLYZER will try to access a website with the **exactly URL string given**.
 Then make sure it's in the right form.

 ## AI Folder 🖿
-> In this folder are the files about the _python_ modules used to build the classificator model, some datasets, the main _jupyter notebook_ about the training, test and results process and the final classificator model used in the project.
+> In this folder are the files about the _python_ modules used to build the classificator model, some datasets, the main _jupyter notebook_ about the training, test and results process, and the final classificator model used in the project.
 ### > Datas 🗀
 Contains the main datasets used to training and test the classificator model.
 ### > Jupyter notebook 🗀